xhuli/aquarium-controller/README.md

 # Abstract
 This project is for the joy of buildng an aquarium dosing pump.
-From a financial aspect, porbably it is more feasible to buy a fabricated dosing pump.
+From a financial perspective, probably it is more feasible to buy a fabricated dosing pump.

 # Requirements / Specifications
     1. dosing station can simultaneously operate 1 - 4 dosing pumps